Procedures for LASS Competitive Scholarly Awards

 Each applicant should also list all scholarly releases received during the past three years.
 For each, the applicant should describe the status or outcome of the project for which he or she received the release award, and list any publications or presentations that resulted from that work.

-Each department of the School (the Library may choose whether to participate) will elect one member to evaluate the proposals.
+Each department of the College (the Library may choose whether to participate) will elect one member to evaluate the proposals.
 Any tenured faculty member may serve on the jury, but jury members may not submit a scholarly proposal.
 Departments may select their jury members on a semester-by-semester basis from among the faculty who do not intend to submit scholarly proposals.
 Because the jury will meet very early each semester, departments are urged to select their jury members for the next semester at the end of each semester.

 The dean will select a jury member to serve as the jury chair.
 The chair will distribute proposals to the jury members, gather and synthesize their scores, and arrange a meeting to discuss the results and break any ties among the proposal rankings.